orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.binary.loadBalancing.timeout

-Maximum time (in ms) to wait for the answer from DNS about the TXT record for load balancing.
+Maximum time (in ms) to wait for the answer from DNS about the TXT record for load balancing..

 ```
 Setting name...: network.binary.loadBalancing.timeout